Lateral consonant: Examples

 Nearly all languages with such lateral obstruents also have the approximant.
 However, there are a number of exceptions, many of them located in the Pacific Northwest area of the United States.
 For example, Tlingit has //tɬ, tɬʰ, tɬʼ, ɬ, ɬʼ// but no //l//.
-(Note: Some older Tlingit speakers have /[l]/, as an allophone of //n//.
-This can also be analyzed as phonemic //l// with an allophone /[n]/.)
+(Note: Some older Tlingit speakers have /[l]/ as an allophone of //n//.
+In the Interior dialect, //l// is partially phonemic.)
 Other examples from the same area include Nuu-chah-nulth and Kutenai, and elsewhere, Mongolian, Chukchi, and Kabardian.

 Standard Tibetan has a voiceless lateral approximant, usually romanized as lh, as in the name Lhasa.

 A uvular lateral approximant has been reported to occur in some speakers of American English.

 Pashto has a retroflex lateral flap that becomes voiced retroflex approximant when it is at the end of a syllable and a word.

 There are a large number of lateral click consonants; 17 occur in !Xóõ.

 Lateral trills are also possible, but they do not occur in any known language.
 They may be pronounced by initiating /[ɬ]/ or /[ɮ]/ with an especially forceful airflow.
 There is no symbol for them in the IPA.
-They are sometimes used to imitate bird calls, and they are a component of Donald Duck talk.
+They are sometimes used to imitate bird calls, and they are a component of Buccal speech.